Types Of Centrifugal Pumps

 4. Radial Flow Centrifugal Pumps

-• Efficient for moderate viscosity fluids and medium to high heads.
+🔹 Best for: Moderate viscosity fluids and high heads.

 5. Mixed Flow Centrifugal Pumps